jcaillon/valet/docs/content/docs/300.libraries/curl.md

 This function is a wrapper around curl.
 It allows you to check the http status code and return 1 if it is not acceptable.
-It io::invokes curl with the following options (do not repeat them): -sSL -w "%{response_code}" -o "tempfile".
+It exe::invokes curl with the following options (do not repeat them): -sSL -w "%{response_code}" -o "tempfile".

 - $1: **fail** _as bool_:
       true/false to indicate if the function should fail in case the execution fails